-The purpose of this Regulation is to set forth the University of North Florida's expectations for fostering and maintaining an environment of inclusiveness and equality for all who interact in our University Community.
-It also reinforces the University's commitment to inclusion in the recruitment, selection, and retention of students, faculty, and staff.
-Finally, it outlines how to file a complaint alleging discrimination, retaliation, and/or discriminatory harassment.
+The purpose of this Regulation is to set forth the University of North Florida's expectations for fostering and maintaining an environment of equality and equal opportunity for all who interact in our University Community.
+It also reinforces the University's commitment to ensuring the recruitment, selection, and retention of students and University employees are free from unlawful discrimination.
+Finally, it outlines how to file a complaint alleging discrimination, retaliation, and/or harassment.

 It is the objective of the University that this Regulation be broadly applied to ensure the protection of all those who interact with the University.
-Therefore, "University Community" is defined to refer to any person who is a student, faculty/staff member, University official, any other person employed or contracted with the University, and any other individual interacting with the University.
+Therefore, "University Community" is defined to refer to any person who is a student, University employee, University official, any other person employed or contracted with the University, and any other individual interacting with the University.

 Sexual misconduct, such as sexual harassment and sexual violence, is covered by a separate regulation.
 See the Sexual Misconduct and Title IX Sexual Harassment Regulation, 1.0050R.

+Any reference in this Regulation to the role or responsibilities of a specific University official may be delegated by the University official to an appropriate designee.

 STATEMENT OF REGULATION

-The University is committed to providing an inclusive and welcoming environment free from unlawful harassment, discrimination, and retaliation for all who interact in our community.
-In building this environment, we strive to attract students, faculty, and staff from a variety of cultures, abilities, backgrounds, and life experiences to achieve a diverse University Community.
-In furtherance of the University's diversity initiatives and focus toward inclusiveness, it is expected that all who are a part of the University Community will appreciate and respect the dignity, individuality, and the uniqueness of our community members.
-It is also expected that we will maintain an environment conducive to the pursuit of educational, scholarly, and career interests, where both the distinctiveness of each person's experience and the common humanity that unites us all will be recognized.
-This will allow us to take full educational advantage of the variety of talents, backgrounds, and perspectives of those who study and work at the University.

-The University is equally committed to ensuring that educational and employment decisions, including but not limited to recruitment, admission, hiring, compensation, and promotion, are based on the qualifications, skills, and abilities of those desiring to work, study, and participate in our University Community.
+The University of North Florida is committed to providing a welcoming environment for all who interact in our community.
+We welcome students, faculty, and staff from all cultures, abilities, backgrounds, and life experiences.
+UNF is committed to ensuring that educational and employment decisions, including but not limited to recruitment, admission, hiring, compensation and promotion, are based on the qualifications, skills and abilities of those desiring to work, study, and participate in our community.The University is equally committed to ensuring that educational and employment decisions, including but not limited to recruitment, admission, hiring, compensation, and promotion, are based on the qualifications, skills, and abilities of those desiring to work, study, and participate in our University Community.

-The University prohibits discrimination and harassment on the basis of age, race, color, religion, creed, ancestry, physical or mental disability, national origin, citizenship status in employment for those authorized to work in the United States, sex, gender identity, gender expression, sexual orientation, marital status, genetic information, AIDS/HIV status, sickle cell trait, veteran status, or any other basis protected by federal, state or local law.
+The University prohibits discrimination and harassment on the basis of age (40 or older), race, color, religion, physical or mental disability, national origin, citizenship status in employment for those authorized to work in the United States, sex, marital status, genetic information, veteran status, or any other basis protected by federal, state or local law.
 In addition, the University will not permit retaliation against any individual who complains of discrimination, harassment, or who otherwise engages in protected activity.

 DEFINITIONS

+“Complainant is an individual who is reported to be the victim of conduct that could constitute harassment, discrimination, or retaliation.

+A “Day” means a calendar day.

+A "Confidential Employee" is an individual who learns of allegations of discrimination while working in their counseling capacity, including individuals employed within the University's Victim Advocacy Program, Student Health Services, Counseling Center, other mental health professionals at the University, and the Ombuds.
+Confidential Employees can discuss harassment, discrimination, or relation concerns without any obligation to report the information to the University’s Title IX and Civil Rights Director and University Title IX Coordinator.

 "Discrimination" means treating another individual unfavorably compared to other similarly situated individuals based upon their membership in a protected class.
 For students and guests, to be actionable, the discriminatory treatment must limit or deny their ability to participate in or to realize the intended benefits of an institutional activity, opportunity, or resource.
 For applicants and employees, the discrimination must result in an adverse employment action.